brianellin/bsky-mcp-server/test/thread_examples_results.md

               <content>
                 1. curation

-there&apos;s many models of curation. there can be exclusive curation like carefully newsletters. there can be &quot;small world&quot; curation like friends&apos; picks. and there can be &quot;large world&quot; curation like subreddits. but there&apos;s some human judgement in the loop in different forms
+there's many models of curation. there can be exclusive curation like carefully newsletters. there can be "small world" curation like friends' picks. and there can be "large world" curation like subreddits. but there's some human judgement in the loop in different forms
               </content>
               Engagement: 111 likes, 1 reposts, 1 replies
               <replies>